V. G. Narayanan

 V. G. Narayanan is an Indian-born American economist.
-He is the Thomas D. Casserly, Jr. Professor of Business Administration Chair at Harvard Business School.
-He is the author of two self-published books, and the author of many research articles.
+He is the Thomas D. Casserly Jr. Professor of Business Administration Chair at Harvard Business School.
+He is the author of one self-published book and many research articles.

 Early life

+Narayanan was born to a Tamil family in Tamilnadu, India.

 Narayanan attended PSBB Senior Secondary School, Chennai, and subsequently graduated from the University of Madras in 1988.
-Post that he completed his PGDM from Indian Institute of Management Ahmedabad in 1990 and subsequently earned a PhD in Business from the Stanford Graduate School of Business in 1995.
+Post that he completed his PGDM from Indian Institute of Management Ahmedabad in 1990 and subsequently earned a PhD in business from the Stanford Graduate School of Business in 1995.

 Career

 Narayanan joined the Harvard Business School as a faculty member in 1994.
-He is now the Thomas D. Casserly, Jr. Professor of Business Administration Chair.
+He is now the Thomas D. Casserly Jr. Professor of Business Administration Chair.
+In 2023 he became the Senior Associate Dean of Executive Education and HBS Online.

 Narayanan is the author of two self-published books, and the author of many research articles.